Protecting our Ancient Forests and Rivers for Future Generations

 Peninsula residents support protecting our last remaining wild forest and rivers.
 A bipartisan poll found overwhelming support for the Wild Olympics proposal among likely voters in Washington's 6th Congressional District.
 Nearly two out of three (64 percent) likely voters support the Wild Olympics plan proposed by Rep. Dicks and Sen. Murray.
 Twenty percent of the district voters polled said they were undecided.
 Only 15 percent are opposed.

-Over the past three years, Wild Olympics has been reaching out to Peninsula communities to build support from diverse local voices, listen to concerns and get feedback on our draft proposal.
-More than 10,000 Peninsula 6th congressional district residents have written letters or signed our petition, and more than 450 Peninsula businesses, farms, faith leaders, hunting and fishing groups, elected officials, conservation and civic groups support Wild Olympics.
+Over the past five years, Wild Olympics has been working with neighbors in every single community on the Peninsula to build support from diverse local voices, listen to concerns and get feedback to shape the proposal.
+More than 10,000 Peninsula residents have written letters or signed our petition, and more than 450 Peninsula businesses, farms, faith leaders, hunting and fishing groups, elected officials, conservation and civic groups support Wild Olympics.
 We will continue this outreach as this legislation makes its way through congress.

 The Wild Olympics Campaign Chair